VaibhD/Fake-News-Detection-using-ML/README.md

-# fake_news-ai
+# fake_news_detection

-Detecting Fake News using Neural Networks 😱
+Detecting Fake News using Neural Networks

 ## How These Works: